-ACTION: Notice of proposed rulemaking (NPRM).
+ACTION: Notice of proposed rulemaking

-SUMMARY: This document proposes to adopt a new airworthiness directive (AD) that would apply Cessna Aircraft

-Company (Cessna) Models 210N, P210N, P210R, and 337 series airplanes.
+SUMMARY: This document proposes to adopt a new airworthiness directive (AD) that would apply to certain SIAI Marchetti, S.r.1 (Marchetti) Models SF600 and SF600A airplanes.
 This proposal would require revising the FAA-approved Airplane Flight Manual (AFM) to specify procedures that would prohibit flight in severe icing conditions (as determined by certain visual cues), limit or prohibit the use of various flight control devices while in severe icing conditions, and provide the flight crew with recognition cues for, and procedures for exiting from, severe icing conditions.
 The proposed AD is prompted by the results of a review of the requirements for certification of these airplanes in icing conditions, new information on the icing environment, and icing data provided currently to the flight crew.
 The actions specified by the proposed AD are intended to minimize the potential hazards associated with operating these airplanes in severe icing conditions by providing more clearly defined procedures and limitations associated with such conditions.
 DATES: Comments must be received on or before October 14, 1997.

-ADDRESSES: Submit comments in triplicate to the Federal Aviation Administration (FAA), Central Region, Office of the Assistant Chief Counsel, Attention: Rules Docket No. 97-CE-63-AD, Room 1558, 601 E. 12th Street, Kansas City, Missouri 64106.
-Comments may be inspected at this location between 8 a.m. and 4 p.m..
-Monday through Friday, holidays excepted.
+ADDRESSES: Submit comments in triplicate to the Federal Aviation Administration (FAA), Central Region, Office of the Assistant Chief Counsel, Attention: Rules Docket No. 97-CE-64-AD, Room 1558, 601 E. 12th Street, Kansas City, Missouri 64106.
+Comments may be inspected at this location between 8 a.m. and 4 p.m., Monday through Friday, holidays excepted.